Viper Documentation

 - Pause/Resume — Temporarily stop copying without removing the configuration.

-- Toggle sell copying — Choose whether to also mirror sell transactions, or only copy buys.
+- Toggle sell copying — Choose whether target sells also liquidate your full balance of that token, or copy buys only.

 - Edit sizing — Change percentage, fixed amount, or min/max limits.